edaruzicka/python-weekend-entry-task/README.md

 ## Example behaviour

-I wrote the solution into one file, `solution.py` and the example datatsets are in folder `examples`.
+I wrote the solution into one file, `solution.py` and the example datatsets are in folder `example`.
 We want to test the script by performing a flight search on route NRX -> DHE (we know the airports are present in the dataset) with two bags.
 We run the thing:

 ```bash